MaRo-Christmas/final-project-html-TEST/README.md

 ## Deployment

-To deploy this project, you can host it on any static web hosting service, such as GitHub Pages, Netlify, or Vercel.
+To deploy this project, you can host it on any static web hosting service, such as GitHub Pages

 ### Steps for GitHub Pages: